technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

     ![](./media/image4.jpeg)

-4. Now we will enable our Azure subscription execute the below command
+4. Now we will enable our Azure subscription to execute the below command

     +++az account set --subscription "YOUR_SUBSCRIPTION_ID"+++